joshwadd/End2end_Driving_Keras/README.md

 ![](https://github.com/joshwadd/End2end_Driving_Keras/blob/master/Images/steering_distributions.png?raw=true")

-## Data Augmentation and Preprocessing
+### Data Augmentation :

 To prevent the CNN architecture from over-fitting to the training data set and to increase the ability of the model to generalise well to driving encounters it hasn't seen in the training set, a set of data augmentation techniques were used to extend the data-set.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAxMTc4NTk2NCwtNDAyNTQxNjIyLC0xMD
+eyJoaXN0b3J5IjpbOTY1NzgxODQxLC00MDI1NDE2MjIsLTEwND
-Q4MDgxNDldfQ==
+gwODE0OV19
 -->